-Monthly earnings are based on the deceased's average earnings in the last 10 years.
+Monthly earnings are the deceased's average earnings in the last 10 years.

-Eligible survivors are a widow or partner who lived with the deceased for at least 5 years or who had children with the deceased; a dependent, disabled widower; children younger than age 18 (age 25 if a student, no limit if disabled); dependent parents; or a sibling with a disability.
+Eligible survivors are a widow or partner who lived with the deceased for at least five years or who had children with the deceased; a dependent, a disabled widower; children younger than age 18 (age 25 if a student, no limit if disabled); dependent parents; or a sibling with a disability.

-Orphan's pension: Each orphan younger than age 18 (age 25 if a student, no limit if disabled) receives 20% of the deceased's pension; 30% for a full orphan.
+Orphan's pension: 20% of the deceased's pension is paid to each orphan younger than age 18 (age 25 if a student, no limit if disabled); 30% for a full orphan.
 (Life insurance tops up the accumulated capital in the deceased's individual account if the balance is less than the required minimum to finance the survivor pension.)

-The minimum earnings for benefit calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate benefits are the legal monthly minimum wage.

-The maximum earnings for benefit calculation purposes are 25 times the legal monthly minimum wage.
+The maximum earnings used to calculate benefits are 25 times the legal monthly minimum wage.

-The minimum pension is equal to the legal monthly minimum wage.
+The minimum pension is the legal monthly minimum wage.
+The legal monthly minimum wage is 535,600 pesos.